flannelmonke/khalil_kool_http_server/CommitJournal.md

 I've learned and applied the Singleton desing pattern.
 Applying this concept to my configurationManager.java file.
 Since we only need **one** configuration manager.
 See the code for the configuration manager class here [configurationManager.java](https://github.com/flannelmonke/khalil_kool_http_server/blob/main/src/main/java/com/khalil/httpserver/Config/configurationManager.java).

 So far I've done "the boring stuff" but I am having real fun dooing this.

+## My second commit
+---
+It's coming along faster than I expected.
+In this commit I defined a ServerSocket by passing in the configuration we received from our http.json file.

+I then defined a Socket object which, by using the accept() function, can tell my code to listen to a socket until it hears a reponse.
+Since this code uses one socket listener we can only handle one request from a browser.
+This can be fixed making our server multi-threaded.

+Next we defined out Input and Output Stream Objects.
+These will be used to receive requests and provide responses.
+Next for testing purposes I defined some simple HTML.
+Inside of a String, declared a constant String which is our CRLF.

+#### CRLF
+---
+This is not something I've seen a lot of using the before mentioned frameworks.
+I knew that every response had a header and body, where the body was the content and the header was the meta data.
+I just never knew how it was delimited.
+Which is done by the ASCII characters 13 and 10 served consecutively.

+I also learned that the HTTP standard is required when writing your head and body and this standard is not very difficult to follow.

+#### How it's going

+So far on my third commit.
+The code runs and actually works.
+The only downfall is that everything is hard coded in my main function.
+However this is very easily fixable since we are going to be using the java.io package.
+Again though.
+The code runs, once you run it pauses after printing the start up message and the actually serves the HTML we gave it in that String.
+Also the funniest thing I've seen is writing raw HTML in another language and declaring it as a String.